f4exb/sdrangel/Readme.md

 <h2>Windows distribution</h2>

+The last Windows distribution is for 4.0.0.

 This is the archive of the complete binary distribution that expands to the `sdrangel` directory.
 You can install it anywhere you like and click on `sdrangel.exe` to start.

-<b>&#9888; Windows distribution is provided as a by product thanks to the Qt toolchain.
-The platform of choice to run SDRangel is definitely Linux and very little support can be given for the Windows distribution.</b>
+<b>&#9888; Windows distribution was provided as a by product thanks to the Qt toolchain.
+The platform of choice to run SDRangel is definitely Linux and very little support can be given for this Windows distribution.</b>

 <h1>Software build</h1>